 After Lunch: Minimize the Waste

-Help raise an eco kid by teaching them eco friendly waste disposal: encourage your child to reduce food waste by bringing home leftovers or disposing of waste responsibly.
+Help raise your child to be an eco kid by teaching her to dispose of unwanted food in an environmentally friendly manner.
+Make it simple for your child by telling her to bring everything home, whether it’s waste, packaging, or leftovers.
+That way you can properly dispose of waste but also keep track of how much food goes uneaten.
 You might even consider starting home composting with your child as a way to turn that unwanted food into nutrient-rich soil.